 In several other essays, I have severely criticized the founding of what is erroneously called the Nobel Economics Prize, since Alfred Nobel never founded a prize for economics in his will before he died in 1896.
 I consider the founding of this prize to be one of the greatest mistakes of the twentieth century, along with the many other errors of that tumultuous century, such as fascism, communism, and psychoanalysis.
-The existence of this prize has had a number of harmful consequences: it has increased the prestige and influence of both economics and those economists who have been awarded this prize, some of whom, like Milton Friedman, have used its added prestige and attention to advance their particular opinions, policies, and dogmas; it has encouraged many more students to study economics than would otherwise have studied it; it has abetted the permeation of economic theories into the intellectual environment and general populace, so much so that economic theories are now being used, erroneously and indiscriminately, to explain non-economic behaviours; and it has made many people, including economists themselves, much less critical of their theories.
-Hence, a wholly unintended effect of the existence of the Nobel Economics Prize is that it has made it much more difficult for economists to recognize and correct the numerous errors that plague their profession, despite the fact that in recent years, many writers, both economists and non-economists, have tried to draw people’s attention to the fact that something is seriously rotten in the intellectual kingdom of economics.
+The existence of this prize has had a number of harmful consequences: it has increased the prestige and influence of both economics and those economists who have been awarded this prize, some of whom, like Milton Friedman and Friedrich Hayek, have used its added prestige and attention to advance their particular opinions, policies, and dogmas; it has encouraged many more students to study economics than would otherwise have studied it; it has abetted the permeation of economic theories into the intellectual environment and general populace, so much so that economic theories are now being used, erroneously and indiscriminately, to explain non-economic behaviours; and it has made many people, including economists themselves, much less critical of their theories.
+Hence, a wholly unintended effect of the existence of the Nobel Economics Prize is that it has made it much more difficult for economists to recognize and correct the numerous errors that plague their field of study, despite the fact that in recent years, many writers, both economists and non-economists, have tried to draw people’s attention to the fact that something is seriously rotten in the intellectual kingdom of economics.

 The problem with economics is that, unlike true sciences like physics, chemistry, and biology and medicine, a great many of its theories and laws, including even basic laws like the spurious Law of Diminishing Marginal Utility, are wrong.
 Hence, the pseudo-Nobel Economics Prize has had the unintended effect of helping to disseminate these false theories and beliefs around the world, along with the many harmful consequences that result from the mistaken belief in their truth and global applicability.
 Since the probable aim of the very foolish founders of this prize was to encourage economists to use their understanding of economic matters in order to better the human world, this is a highly ironic – not to mention a tragic – result.
 For it does not matter how well-intentioned the practitioners of a discipline are; if their conceptions of reality do not correspond to reality, they can do, as economists have done, a great deal of harm by their faulty understanding of how the world actually functions.